ERV Installation in Raleigh, NC for Fresh-Air Ventilation

 How much does ERV installation cost in Raleigh?

-ERV installation cost in Raleigh varies based on duct routing, attic or crawl space access, existing HVAC configuration, and integration complexity.
+Most ERV installations in the Raleigh area run an estimated $5,000–$7,000, depending on duct routing, attic or crawl space access, existing HVAC configuration, and unit selection.
 An in-person evaluation is the best way to determine accurate pricing for your specific home.

 How does an ERV improve indoor air quality in Raleigh, NC?

 An ERV continuously replaces stale indoor air with fresh outdoor air while recovering energy from the exhaust stream.
-This reduces CO2 buildup, allergens, and household odors while minimizing humidity and energy impact — improving air quality without significantly increasing energy costs.
+That lowers CO2 buildup, allergens, and household odors, and because it tempers the incoming air, it does so without a big jump in humidity or energy use.

 How often do ERV filters need changing?